AmanGoyal99/AmanGoyal99.github.io/_pages/about.md

 ---

 Hey there !
 Thanks for visiting my page.
 I have recently completed my undergraduate studies in Computer Science from NIT Kurukshetra.
 I am a Deep Learning and Computer Vision Researcher as well.
 My research interests revolve around Surveillance and Autonomous Vehicles.
+I am currently working as a research intern at [Optimization and Trustworthy ML Group](https://lsjxjtu.github.io/), Michigan State Universit where I am working on pruning of tracking and detection models for autonomous vehicles.
-I am currently working as a research intern at XuLab, Carnegie Mellon University.
+I am currently working as a research intern at [XuLab](https://xulabs.github.io/), Carnegie Mellon University.
 My current projects are based on the domains of 'Continual Learning' and 'Cryo-ET data analysis'.
-I am working under the guidance of Prof. Min Xu and Dr. Sima Behpour respectively for the above projects mentioned.
+I am working under the guidance of [Prof. Min Xu](https://xulabs.github.io/min-xu/) and [Dr. Sima Behpour](https://scholar.google.com/citations?user=7bmIRwUAAAAJ&hl=en) respectively for the above projects mentioned.
-Apart from this, Previously, I had worked as an Applied Research Fellow at Computer Vision Lab, IIIT Hyderabad under the guidance of Prof. Ravi Kiran, Dr. Anbumani Subramaniam and Prof. C.V.Jawahar
-I was in the Mobility team and had developed road monitoring solutions such as detection of helmetless violations and triple rider detection by 2 wheelers on Indian roads.

 Notable Affilations
 ======